Ali-El-Mikdadi/GeoHub/README.md

 14. [License](#License)

-# The project is Free %26 Open-Source
+# The project is Free And Open-Source
 Open-source Quizzes-based website where everyone may engage and design their own quiz.
 This system is free open-source software that was created under the provisions of the MIT License.
 Everyone is welcome to participate.